Zappy555/100-days-of-code/log.md

 4. I got accepted into the Chingu May Cohort

 It's been a real struggle to get JS into my head but gradually things are improving.

+<h3>Days 85 - 97: April 26th - May 9th 2018</h3>

+**Summary of Progress**:
+1. I Downloaded and completed Git using GitHub Tutorial using Git Bash CLI
+2. I Got accepted into the Google-Udacity-Andela Web-Dev-Front-End Nano Degree Programme for Africa
+3. I Solved challenges on HTML and CSS into lesson 6 of the programme
+4. Initiated a pet dream project on StartHops